The Easy Guide to Solo Baking Tezos on a Raspberry Pi

 2.1 Getting the binaries

-The lovely people from Serokell offer pre-compiled binaries (executable files) for every release in a variety of formats, including arm64.
+There are pre-compiled binaries (executable files) available for every release in a variety of formats, including arm64.

 2.2 Installing the binaries